Murahachibu ostracism

 Murahachibu (村八分) refers to punishment in rural communities for residents who violate rules or customs.
 It is a form of collective ostracism in which villagers join together to sever social ties with the offender.

 By extension, the term is also used to refer to actions that exclude specific individuals from a community or bully certain group members.

+Etymology

+The etymology of the word is obscure.
+Mura means village, while hachibu is written with characters meaning "eight parts".
+A popular folk etymology suggests that those ostracized were banned from all village activities except two parts, namely funerals and firefighting.
+However, there is little historical evidence to support this, and the word may instead be a corruption of hajiku (はじく), "to shun".